Moving Through Grief

 - A funeral service may be the occasion for taking the first step in the grieving process, but families may also benefit from a smaller memorial gathering with close family and friends.
 Encourage everyone to share memories and stories; sharing funny memories and laughter is allowed, too!

-- Plant a garden bed of a loved one’s favorite flower or tree in his or her honor.
+- Plant a garden bed of a loved one’s favorite flower or tree in their honor.

 Keep memories alive.